 - Consult sources on the internet that you’ve found reliable (hopefully including this one)

 - talk to people at metaphysical stores that you feel comfortable with

 - and don’t just take your info from once source.
 Consult multiple sources to see if you’re getting the straight story.

 Be smart.
 Be safe.
 Don’t get fooled.

 (and, by the way, you cannot summon demons by smudging with sage.
 Smudging with sage banishes unwanted energy- it doesn’t attract it.
 You can, however, set off the smoke detector, so deactivate that temporarily while you smudge…)

-For more information on Catherine’s books, “Adventures in Palmistry”, “The Practical Empath – Surviving and Thriving as a Psychic Empath”, “Manifesting Something Better”, “The Psychic Power of Your Dreams”, her urban fantasy “The Lands That Lie Between” and her new book “Magick for Pennies”, all from Foresight Publications, click here
+For more information on Catherine’s books, “Adventures in Palmistry”, “The Practical Empath – Surviving and Thriving as a Psychic Empath”, “Manifesting Something Better”, “The Psychic Power of Your Dreams”, “Magick for Pennies”, and her urban fantasy “The Lands That Lie Between”, all from Foresight Publications, click here

-and for the new Kindle version of Manifesting Something Better, click here
+and for the Kindle version of Manifesting Something Better, click here